ktmeaton/DHSI2019-git/README.md

 6. Select demo repository (ktmeaton/DHSI2019-git) and select **“Clone”**.
 7. Choose the “Local path” where you want your project files to be installed to.

 **Part 5.
 Client GUI Walkthrough**
-1) Navigation bar at the top (File, Edit, View).
+1. Navigation bar at the top (File, Edit, View).
-2) Below is the repository options, first is the repository (project) selector, then the **branch** selector, then the file fetcher.
+2. Below is the repository options, first is the repository (project) selector, then the **branch** selector, then the file fetcher.
 Fetch is not immediately relevant to us, because fetching is what you do when you want to see what everybody else has been working on.
-3) The left panel controls what displays in the main window of the client.
+3. The left panel controls what displays in the main window of the client.
-4) Right now “changes” is selected and there are no changes to our files.
+4. Right now “changes” is selected and there are no changes to our files.
-5) But in the history tab, something has happened.
+5. But in the history tab, something has happened.
 We have an “Initial **commit**”.
 User “Katherine Eaton” 1 changed file our README.md, [+] for additions being made, and added 2 lines.
-6) Let’s view where our local files are (and our remote files).
+6. Let’s view where our local files are.

+**Part 6.
+Changing Files**
+1. Using the text editor of your choice, add the line  “Author: MyName” to your README.md file.
+2. In GitHub Desktop, we now have Changes.
+In the bottom by your profile picture, write “Add repository author” as a comment for the change you’re about to **commit**.
+3. Optional, add a description.
+Then commit to “master”.
+4. We’ve committed our change, and now it’s prompting us to “push” this to the “origin remote”, which is git language for “would you like to sync this to the cloud?”
+Click “push origin”.
+5. Now if we view on github, the README.md page has the author line we just added.